Recurrence relations for the generalized Laguerre and Charlier orthogonal polynomials and discrete Painlev\'e equations on the $D_{6}^{(1)}$ Sakai surface: Introduction

 Another interesting aspect of this problem is that, in addition to the geometric classification of discrete Painlev\'e equations by the type of the rational algebraic surface on which the equation is regularized, there is a finer classification by the conjugacy class of the translation element in the extended affine Weyl symmetry group of the surface, where this translation element defined the actual dynamic.
-Thus, there are infinitely many non-equivalent discrete Painlev\'e equations, and it is interesting to see which of those equations appear in applied problems, especially among the natural simple equations corresponding to short translations in the symmetry sub-lattice.
+And even within the same translation class it may be possible to have additional constraints on point configurations resulting in new properties of the resulting dynamic.
+Thus, among this manifold of examples, it is interesting to see which ones appear in applications, such as the study of orthogonal polynomials.
+In that context, it is also interesting to understand the relationship between equations that correspond to different weights, as well as consider various limits in the weight parameters.
+The geometric approach is particularly well-suited for answering such questions.
+To better understand the refined version of the discrete case of the Painlev\'e identification problem, we need to have a large library of concrete examples, where for each recurrence we find not only the conjugation class of the dynamic, but also the relationship between the parameters appearing in an applied problem, such as the weight parameters, and the canonical parameters for the surface, the so-called \emph{root variables}.
+Thus, the present paper can also be considered as one of the steps towards constructing a large library of such algebro-geometric data.

-In this paper we consider two examples of nonlinear recurrence relations form the theory of orthogonal polynomials that reduce to discrete Painlev\'e equations.
+The two examples we consider in this paper are from the theory of orthogonal polynomials.
 The first recurrence describes the coefficients of ladder operators for a certain generalization of Laguerre orthogonal polynomials, and the second describes the coefficients of the three-term recurrence relation for generalized Charlier polynomials.
-Both recurrences get regularized on a rational algebraic surfaces of type $D_{6}^{(1)}$, but the resulting translations are \emph{non-equivalent}.
-In fact, the first recurrence corresponds to discrete Painlev\'e equation given by equation (8.29) in Section 8.1.20 in \cite{KajNouYam:2017:GAOPE} (equation \eqref{eq:dP-KNY} in Appendix~\ref{sec:dP-2A1-std}), and the second to the so-called alt.~d-$\Pain{II}$ equation in \cite{Sak:2001:RSAWARSGPE} (equation \eqref{eq:dP-Sakai-map} in Appendix~\ref{sec:dP-2A1-std}).
+Both recurrences get regularized on a rational algebraic surface of type $D_{6}^{(1)}$, but the resulting translations are \emph{non-equivalent}.
+In fact, the first recurrence corresponds to discrete Painlev\'e equation given by equation (8.29) in Section 8.1.20 in \cite{KajNouYam:2017:GAPE} (equation \eqref{eq:dP-KNY} in Appendix~\ref{sec:dP-2A1-std}), and the second to the so-called alt.~d-$\Pain{II}$ equation in \cite{Sak:2001:RSAWARSGPE} (equation \eqref{eq:dP-Sakai-map} in Appendix~\ref{sec:dP-2A1-std}).
 Based on the translations these equations define, we denote them by $[1 \overline{1} \overline{1}1]$ and by $[00 \overline{1}1]$ respectively.